maxmind/MaxMind-DB/MaxMind-DB-spec.md

 If the record value is *greater* than the number of nodes in the search tree, then it is an actual pointer value pointing into the data section.
-The value of the pointer is calculated from the start of the data section, *not* from the start of the file.
+The value of the pointer is relative to the start of the data section, *not* the start of the file.

 In order to determine where in the data section we should start looking, we use the following formula:

     $data_section_offset = ( $record_value - $node_count ) - 16

-The `16` is the size of the data section separator (see below for details).
+The 16 is the size of the data section separator.
+We subtract it because we want to permit pointing to the first byte of the data section.
+Recall that the record value cannot equal the node count as that means there is no data.
+Instead, we choose to start values that go to the data section at `$node_count + 16`.
+(This has the side effect that record values `$node_count + 1` through `$node_count + 15` inclusive are not valid).

-The reason that we subtract the `$node_count` is best demonstrated by an example.
+This is best demonstrated by an example:

 Let's assume we have a 24-bit tree with 1,000 nodes.
 Each node contains 48 bits, or 6 bytes.
 The size of the tree is 6,000 bytes.